-My current research is largely concerned with exploring and problematising the cultures, spacings and temporality of technology.
-I consider my work to span all sorts of ‘disciplinary’ delineations but I’m probably most at home as a ‘geographer’.
-So, this research broadly pursues three themes: first, geographies of technology – principally practices of innovation and embodied uses; second, spatial imagination and appeals towards a future, not least in relation to ‘ubiquitous computing‘ and ‘smart cities‘; third, the changing understanding and (bio)politics of mediating technologies, characterised partially by work concerning an ‘attention economy‘ and new work concerning ‘taste’.
+My research has been about poking around how technology gets designed, made, used and talked about and how that has a hand in how we think about space and time.
+I like to think my work to span all sorts of ‘disciplinary’ delineations but I’m probably most at home as a ‘geographer’.
+My research broadly pursues three themes: first, geographies of technology – principally practices of innovation ; second, spatial imagination and appeals towards a future, not least in relation to ‘ubiquitous computing‘ and ‘smart cities‘; third, the changing understanding and politics of technologies as mediators, characterised partially by work concerning an ‘attention economy‘ and ‘taste’.

 Contagion – funded by the ESRC from Sept 2013-March 2015.
 Contagion investigated the conditions for movement of infectious disease as well as potent ideas.
 Using approaches derived from philosopher Gabriel Tarde to think about bio-sociality, the research used large databases on influenza and social media as well as investigations of financial analyses to compare contagion within different domains.
 The work is in conjunction with colleagues at the Animal Health and Veterinary Laboratories Agency and the Food Standards Agency.